MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 description: "Migrate your applications from Azure AD PowerShell to the Microsoft Graph PowerShell SDK."

 ms.topic: conceptual
-ms.date: 09/02/2022
+ms.date: 09/09/2022
 author: msewaweru
 manager: CelesteDG
 ms.author: eunicewaweru
 ms.reviewer: maisarissi, ianfarr
 ---

-# Upgrade from Azure AD PowerShell to the Microsoft Graph PowerShell SDK
+# Upgrade from Azure AD PowerShell to Microsoft Graph PowerShell

 Azure AD, Azure AD Preview and MSOnline PowerShell modules are planned for deprecation.
 Microsoft Graph PowerShell is the recommended PowerShell module for interacting with Azure AD and other Microsoft services.
 Use the information in this article to plan the migration of your applications to Microsoft Graph PowerShell.